cyverse-archive/DE/services/api/endpoints/permanent-id-requests.md

 The `folder` object is populated by the corresponding data-info endpoint.
 Please see the data-info endpoint's documentation for more details.

-## Update the Status of an Permanent ID Request
+## Update the Status of a Permanent ID Request

 `POST /admin/permanent-id-requests/{request-id}/status`

-Allows administrators to update the status of an Permanent ID Request from any user.
+Allows administrators to update the status of a Permanent ID Request from any user.

 ### Request